-- Duration: will be communicated (typically 7 minutes) - Content: Introduction/Purpose; Problem; Solution; Business Model; Prototype; Competition; Management Team; Current Status and next steps. - Layout and form: appropriate choice, - Appearance: appropriate amount of visual elements, - Data: well researched and organized visually - Story Line: is sound; clear and convincing.
+- Duration: will be communicated (typically 5-10 minutes) - Content: Introduction/Purpose; Problem; Solution; Business Model; Prototype; Competition; Management Team; Current Status and next steps, - Layout and form: appropriate choice, - · Appearance: appropriate amount of visual elements, - · Data: well researched and organized visually - Story Line: is sound; clear and convincing.

-The seminar will be conducted in Zoom and/or face-to-face (Detailed information will be available in ILIAS).
 In the seminar you will work on a project in teams of max.
 5 persons.
 Team applications are welcome but not a prerequisite for participation.
 The seminars will be held in English.